prashantbarca/prashantbarca.github.io/about.md

 title: About
 ---

-To know more about LangSec, please checkout the following papers.
+To know more about LangSec, please checkout the following papers:

 "Exploit Programming: from Buffer Overflows to Weird Machines and Theory of Computation", Sergey Bratus, Michael E. Locasto, Meredith L. Patterson, Len Sassaman, Anna Shubina [PDF](http://langsec.org/papers/Bratus.pdf)